Project60/org.project60.banking/docs/configuration/plugins/analyser-matcher.md

 and use only one contribution to create one suggestion.

-A typical value for `sepa_mandate` would be `SEPA-1-RCUR-2026-RW85J34H14Z`, which is the reference of a CiviCRM SepaMandate.
-A typical value for `sepa_batch` would be `TXG-1-OOFF-2026-07-16`, which is the reference of the CiviCRM SEPA group (also displayed as it's name).
+A typical value for `sepa_mandate` would be `SEPA-1-RCUR-2026-RW85J34H14Z`, which is the reference of a `SepaMandate`.
+A typical value for `sepa_batch` would be `TXG-1-OOFF-2026-07-16`, which is the reference of the SEPA group (also displayed as it's name).

 You can see example configurations in the configuration database.